 in the message area, the information in its actual length, up to a maximum length of the value specified in KCLI.
-The data supplied by the PGWT call corresponds to the return information of the INIT PU call and is described on page 312.
+The data supplied by the PGWT call corresponds to the return information of the INIT PU call and is described on page 320.

-14. only if KCLI > 0: in the KCRLM field, the length of the information actually transferred by openUTM, provided that KCRCCC = 000 or 07Z.
-If KCRCCC ≥ 40Z then KCRLM = 0.
+14. only if KCLI > 0:

+in the KCRLM field, the length of the information actually transferred by openUTM, provided that KCRCCC = 000.
+In the case of 07Z, KCRLM contains the length of data which is totally available.
+If KCRCCC \geq 40Z then KCRLM = 0.

-- 16. in the KCRCDC field, the internal return code of openUTM (see openUTM manual "Messages, Debugging and Diagnostics"). - 17. only for PGWT CM with preceding MPUT and PGWT KP in the KCRMF/kcrfn field (similar to the INIT call): - for a message from a terminal:
+- 15. in the KCRCCC field, the KDCS return code (length 3 bytes).
+For possible return codes and their meaning, see below. - 16. in the KCRCDC field, the internal return code of openUTM (see openUTM manual "Messages, Debugging and Diagnostics"). - 17. only for PGWT CM with preceding MPUT and PGWT KP in the KCRMF/kcrfn field (similar to the INIT call): - for a message from a terminal: